mpetch/EnterUserModeSegmentation/README.md

 The bootloader simply loads a stage2 binary at memory location 0x7e00.
 The stage2 binary contains the code to enter protected mode and then transfers control to the user mode code that will be loaded into memory at physical address 0x8000.
+Since the code and data is all loaded below address 0x100000 the A20 line isn't enabled for this demonstration.

 This code was in response to a user asking for sample code in this [Stackoverflow question](https://stackoverflow.com/questions/75862100/switching-segments-in-the-gdt-x86-32bit-protected-mode)